French property market 2023: remaining strong despite the challenges

 The European Commission's conclusion on the state of the French economy during 2023 and into 2024, is that

-For 2023 as a whole, GDP is set to expand only slightly, by 0.4%.
+For 2023 as a whole, GDP is set to grow slightly, by 0.6%.
 The French economy is projected to keep gaining momentum until the end of 2024 along with the ongoing moderation of energy prices.
 The gradual rebound is expected to be driven by domestic demand, with GDP projected to expand by 1.5%.

 [SOURCE: European Commission]

-So overall, the French economy during 2023, will do well to avoid a recession.
-But it will remain in a better position than some of its European neighbours.
+So overall, the French economy during 2023, is likely to avoid a recession and it will build on the 2.6% of growth recorded in 2022.
+France will remain in a better position than some of its European neighbours.
 The French government reacted quickly to the Energy crisis caused by the Ukrainian war - even though this coincided with a period of major maintenance issues in the French nuclear industry - and this helped to keep inflation rates below 6%.
 As more and more nuclear plants come back on stream during the first quarter of 2023, the pressure of energy price rises will subside.
 Unemployment has fallen to 7.3% in 2022 and this helped the government to force through changes in (the over-generous) unemployment benefits, reducing the claimant entitlement by 25%.The French government remains committed to reforming the pension system in France during 2023, in particular raising the minimum retirement age in France to 64 years by 2030.
 This effort is needed to make the French pension system financially sustainable.
 One economic measure which largely goes unreported, is the number of new companies being created in France.
 If you go back 5 or 10 years, then the average number of companies being formed in France was stuck at around 600,000 per year.
 But since the beginning of 2019, new start-ups in France have surged and throughout 2022, the rolling average topped 1 million.
 This is a very welcome change and bodes well for future growth in the economy.

 Continued growth for French property Market 2023